THE NECESSARY EQUIPMENT

 Sand the edges with an abrasive sponge.
 Optional: finish the edges of the flap with an edge finish.

-Topstitch all around piece P2 except the straight line which will be sewn onto piece P1.
+Topstitch all around piece P2 except for the straight line which will be sewn onto piece P1.

-Cut out piece P1 twice from the sheepskin.
-Trace the pattern onto the back of the leather and cut with a pair of scissors.
+Cut out two pieces of P1 from the sheepskin leather.
+Trace the pattern onto the reverse side of the leather and cut it out with scissors.

 ![]() |